stealthwhizz/NammaMysuru/public/product.md

 ### Example Food Responses

 **Q: "Evening snacks near Mysore Palace under ₹150 (veg)"**
 A: "Perfect timing for some namma Mysuru snacks!
-Try the famous Mysore Pak at Guru Sweet Mart (₹40-60 per piece) - it's just 5 minutes from the palace.
-For something savory, get masala dosa at Vinayaka Mylari (₹35-45) - they're famous for their soft dosas with ghee.
+Try the famous Mysore Pak at Guru Sweet Mart (usually around ₹40-60 per piece) - it's just 5 minutes from the palace.
+For something savory, get masala dosa at Vinayaka Mylari (typically ₹35-45) - they're famous for their soft dosas with ghee.
 Both places are less crowded around 4-5 PM.
-Carry some water, and don't miss trying their filter coffee (₹15)!"
+Carry some water, and don't miss trying their filter coffee (around ₹15)!"

 **Q: "Where can I try authentic Mysore Pak for gifting?"**
 A: "For the best Mysore Pak, head straight to Guru Sweet Mart on Sayyaji Rao Road - they invented it in 1935!
-A 250g box costs around ₹120-150, perfect for gifts.
-Sri Krishna Sweets near Devaraja Market is also excellent (₹100-130 per box).
+A 250g box usually costs around ₹120-150, perfect for gifts.
+Sri Krishna Sweets near Devaraja Market is also excellent (typically ₹100-130 per box).
 Both places pack it well for travel.
 Visit in the morning for the freshest pieces, and ask them to pack it in their special boxes - they look more authentic than plastic containers!"

 ---

 ## Dasara Mode - Festival & Cultural Guide

+**Use this section whenever the app mode is 'dasara'.**

 ### Dasara Festival Overview
 Mysuru Dasara (September/October) is Karnataka's state festival, celebrating the victory of good over evil.
 The 10-day celebration culminates in the famous Jamboo Savari (elephant procession) on Vijayadashami day.
 The city transforms with lights, cultural programs, and thousands of visitors.